andrewn/neue-radio/services/serial/README.md

 `serial/event/open` will be emitted containing the opened path and the baudRate the port is using.

-If there was an error, the error message
+If there was an error, the error message is returned.

 Example of success: